 - current or past employers

 - banks/building societies

 The information you provide is used for us to execute our public duty under:

 - The Homelessness Reduction Act 2017

 - The Housing Act 1996

 - The Homelessness act 2002

-We will keep your information for 6 years from the date you approach us.
+We will keep your information for six years from the date you approach us.

-If we find you a suitable privately rented or housing association home we will keep your information for 12 months.
-After this it will be destroyed.
+If we find you a suitable privately rented or housing association home we will keep your information for 12 months, then it will be destroyed.

-If you go on to become a tenant in an Arun District Council owned property your information will be retained in accordance with our Neighbourhood Data Retention Policy.
-This can be found on our website.
+If you go on to become a tenant in one of our properties, your information will be retained in accordance with our neighbourhood data retention policy which can be found on our website.